 Lastly, double-hung windows lend themselves to air conditioner installation.
 They can safely hold AC units and allow easy removal when desired.

 At Renewal by Andersen of Western New York, you can customize your replacement double-hung windows to the last detail.
 Let’s get your project started to learn more about the unique features of our products.
-Call us at (585) 481-8006 to schedule your free consultation in Rochester or (716) 235-2200 if you live in Orchard Park, NY.
+Call us at (716) 222-8657 or (585) 294-4640, or use our contact form.
+We proudly serve Rochester, NY, Buffalo, NY, and the surrounding areas.